savannah-diggett/spark-fake-news-detector/README.md

 | **GBT** | **0.81** | **0.73** | **0.73** | 53.79 s |
 | Stacking (LR + RF) | 0.74 | 0.68 | 0.68 | — |

-**Metrics used:** AUC (primary — threshold-independent, handles class imbalance), Accuracy (interpretable, appropriate given the roughly balanced 56/44 split), and F1 (balances false positives and false negatives, both of which carry real-world cost in a content moderation setting).
+**Metrics used:** AUC (primary, threshold-independent, handles class imbalance), Accuracy (interpretable, appropriate given the roughly balanced 56/44 split), and F1 (balances false positives and false negatives, both of which carry real-world cost in a content moderation setting).

 **Key findings:**
 - Logistic Regression performed barely better than random guessing (AUC 0.56), consistent with the expectation that a linear decision boundary can't capture the non-linear, interaction-heavy relationship between text patterns and speaker context (e.g. the same phrase can be truthful from one speaker and misleading from another).